GAIA - part of the Triptych collection 2026

 About me…

-My latest collection merges my maturing unique artistic style with the urgent threat of climate change.
+Moving forward, my latest collection merges my maturing unique artistic style with the urgent threat of climate change.

 Susan x